LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### What is visual programming?
 Visual programming lets users create programs by manipulating program elements graphically rather than by specifying them textually.
 ### What are some programming principles that you have discovered?
+One of the principles of programming I have learned is to keep code simple.
+Generally, the more simple and clear the code, the better.
+It is easier to work with, and easier for other people to read.
+Also known as K.I.S.S (Keep it simple, stupid).
+In one of the first lectures I attended, Roman mentioned D.R.Y (Don't repeat yourself).
+Though I have little experience with coding so far, I have found some exercises that require lines of code to be fixed, or values to change.
+Learning ways to make data changeable without repeating lines of code is a valuable skill.
+It means less code in general
 ### Can you share your favourite Scratch project that you have made or remixed?
 [Here](https://scratch.mit.edu/projects/717595495/) is a basic pong game.
 ## Week 2: